hackbg/fadroma/packages/ops/README.md

 ### **`Instance`**

 TODO.
-For now `Contract` serves the function of this class.
+For now `Contract` serves the role of this class.

 </td><td width="50%">